hellisabove/iRestore/README.md

 v1.0.0
 - Initial release

-# This uses adam's version of futurerestore
+# This uses MarijuanARM's version of futurerestore

 It can be found at https://github.com/m1stadev/futurerestore

-# This Work is protected under the Authoral Integrity License (AIL): https://github.com/heavyelement/ail/